 Author: Melissa Boyce, JD, Legal Editor

-This Supervisor Briefing examines the law and best practices for disciplining a union employee.
+This briefing for supervisors examines the law and best practices for disciplining a union employee.

 HR guidance on alternative dispute resolution methods, its usefulness in the pre-dispute phase and its usefulness as a means to resolve pending disputes.